Need a report that reflects how COVID-19 has impacted this market and its growth?

 7. INSIGHTS INTO PROSPECTIVE CLIENTS FOR LOGISTICS SERVICE PROVIDERS

 9.3 Economic Statistics - Transport and Storage Sector, Contribution to Economy

 9.4 External Trade Statistics - Export and Import, by Product

-9.5 Insights on Key Export Destinations
+9.5 Insights into Key Export Destinations

-9.6 Insights on Key Import Origin Countries
+9.6 Insights into Key Import Origin Countries